Author: Karlyn McKell

 Collect That Rainwater

 By collecting nature’s rainwater, you can use it as a natural irrigation method to water your yard or the plants in your garden.
-Some local governments even offer a tax incentive for collecting rainwater, but other states have laws against collecting rainwater so make sure to do your part on reading up on the law.
+Some local governments even offer a tax incentive for collecting rainwater, but others have laws against collecting rainwater so make sure to do your part by reading up on the law.
 It’s also important not to consume rainwater nor let your pets consume it, so keep it away from small children and pets to prevent health problems.